 Auditors won’t always examine all the information you have.
 So long as the audit evidence is sufficient and appropriate, they may view only a sampling to draw reasonable conclusions and render their opinions.

-Auditors typically collect eight types of audit evidence during an audit process.
+Auditors might collect as many as eight types of audit evidence during an audit process.

-- Physical examinations are one of the main sources of audit evidence for fixed assets.
-In these, auditors physically verify the existence of various assets: visiting offices and warehouses, counting supplies, and so forth.
-Auditors usually collect this type of audit evidence themselves, and can use a physical examination to verify the state or condition of an asset.
+Physical examinations are one of the main sources of audit evidence for fixed assets.
+In these, auditors physically verify the existence of various assets, such as by visiting offices and warehouses, counting supplies, and so forth.
+Auditors usually collect this type of audit evidence themselves and can use a physical examination to verify the state or condition of an asset.

-- Confirmations consist of third-party verifications to confirm information such as the closing balance recorded in financial statements.
+Confirmations consist of contacting a third party (say, one of your company’s banks) to confirm information such as the closing balance recorded in financial statements.

-- Accounting systems allow auditors to obtain all the information related to an organization’s financial statements, and can help auditors to gather other types of audit evidence.
+Accounting systems allow auditors to obtain all the information related to an organization’s audit of financial statements, and can help auditors to gather other types of audit evidence.

 Each type of audit evidence has a corresponding procedure for collection.
 There are a number of procedures auditors can use, often in combination, to obtain and evaluate audit evidence.

-Let’s examine each audit evidence gathering technique and further evaluate how each can be used to prepare for an audit.
+Let’s examine each technique for audit evidence gathering and further evaluate how each can be used to prepare for an audit.

 Recalculation consists of checking the mathematical accuracy of documents or records.